 This is perfect if you’re recording stuff for an audio or video podcast, or are doing any work in an environment where you can record direct to a computer.
 You’re only going to get about 80 feet of range with this thing, so we recommend avoiding the outdoors unless you’re going to be sticking near your subject.

 It will also work great for live streaming, especially in streams where you’re moving around rather than just sitting at a desk.
 It has 25 channels in the UHF range of 672-684 MHz, and people have had pretty positive experiences in terms of interference.

 It’s plug and play without the need for any software, and has little to no latency if you’re outputting the audio through your computer’s speakers.
 The transmitter is powered with 2 AA batteries, so you can keep on recording forever if you swap em out!

-The microphone of course isn’t as pristine and high-fidelity as the one included with the Sennheiser, but it definitely isn’t bad.
-You might not want to use this one on your films or on professional work.
-But, for YouTube, streams, and podcasts, this is a perfect low budget USB wireless lavalier microphone.
+The microphone of course isn’t as pristine and high-fidelity as the one included with the Sennheiser, but it will probably perform better than whatever microphone is on your laptop.
+You would definitely not want to use this one on your films or on professional work.
+For YouTube, streams, and podcasts however, this is a great low budget USB wireless lavalier microphone.

 Factors To Consider When Picking The Best Wireless Lapel Microphone System

 I have yet to work on a shoot where a Lavalier transmitter was not dropped at least once.
 You’re going to be attaching these devices onto people who may not understand how to operate it.
 They are also likely to forget they have it on them and drop it when removing their clothes.
 In any case, it’s pretty important that the build quality of your wireless lavalier microphone system can withstand a little bit of damage.

 When thinking about build quality it’s also necessary to consider weight.
 If you’re vlogging all day long you probably won’t want a clunky transmitter on your hip, so if you need your lavalier to be lightweight, take that into consideration!